 Well Source London do, at the moment, cap their overnight bills at 4 hours if you start your charge after 8pm.
 So, you find a 7.2kW charger (not a 22!) and you charge after 8pm AND you have a big empty battery then anything over 4 hours reduces the rate.
 For example if you charge at 7.2kW for 8 hours getting 57.6kWh of electricity then the rate per kWh would be half.
 Any longer and it would cost less then half.
 Here’s what that would do..

 - full tariff (requiring a £4 a month subscription) would cut from around 30p to 15p per kWh

 - a flexi ( one off £10 fee to join) would fall from around 50p per kWh to 25p

 - the pay as you go falls from around 60p to 30p

-So yes.. if you have a big EV with a big and empty battery you could with an overnight charge of over 8 hrs match or even beat the 24p per kWh cost that a ubitricity lamp post costs for every charge, big or small, day or night!
+So yes.. if you have a big EV with a big and empty battery you could with an overnight charge of over 8 hrs, match or even beat the 24p per kWh cost that a ubitricity lamp post will cost you for every charge, big or small, day or night!

 1.7 A London charging success

 If Source London is London’s ugly sister (until it comes up with a new business model) then ubitricity’s lamp post chargers are Cinderella.
 After a rocky start (when all its chargers needed you to buy a £299 “smartcable” to connect up) most lamp posts will now let you plug in with your own cable for 24p per kWh.
 Yes that is still more than the 5p you might pay off peak or 14p peak at home but compared to other public charging its a good deal as it requires no sign up fee and no monthly membership fees.
 Also the price is the same whether you are charging a Zoe or first generation Nissan Leaf.